Mathews-Tom/FastADK/docs/system-overview.md

 | Agent with memory | ~250 lines | ~40 lines | 84% |
 | Agent with HTTP API | ~350 lines | ~30 lines | 91% |
 | Multi-agent workflow | ~500 lines | ~80 lines | 84% |

+This reduction in code is achieved through FastADK's high-level abstractions, declarative syntax, and elimination of boilerplate that would otherwise be required when working directly with Google's ADK.

 ### Development Time Improvements